KaushikDuddala/NodeJSFriscoISDHACAPI/README.md

 ## To-Do
+- [ ] !!!
+Migrate to Cloud Workers
 - [ ] Rework session.js to not do all the requests if a login is invalid (Saving-time)
 - [ ] Finish endpoint scrapers
   - [x] Classes/Grades